 SAVING THE FISHER

 Despite its name, the fisher doesn't eat fish or live by the ocean.
-In fact, this shy, plush-furred member of the weasel family inhabits closed-canopy forests and munches on everything from birds to small mammals to fruit.
-The fisher is the only animal tough and clever enough to prey regularly on porcupines — no easy feat.
-But thanks to historical trapping and extensive logging and development in mature and old-growth forests, it’s now in danger of extinction in the western portion of its range along the Pacific Coast, in the Sierra Nevada and in the northern Rockies.
+This shy, plush-furred member of the weasel family inhabits mature forests and munches on everything from birds to small mammals to fruit.
+In fact, the fisher is the only animal tough and clever enough to prey regularly on porcupines — no easy feat.

 Because the Pacific fisher needs protection on every level, we're also working in California to secure state-level protection.
-After making Pacific fishers a candidate for protection due to a 2008 Center petition, in 2010 the state announced it wouldn't place the imperiled mammal on its own endangered species list.
-In November 2010 we sued California, and in 2012 a California Superior Court ordered the Fish and Game Commission to reconsider its decision to deny state Endangered Species Act protection to Pacific fishers.
+After making Pacific fishers a candidate for protection in response to a 2008 Center petition, in 2010 the state announced it wouldn't place the imperiled mammal on its own endangered species list.
+So we sued California, and in 2012 a California Superior Court ordered the Fish and Game Commission to reconsider its decision to deny state Endangered Species Act protection to Pacific fishers.
 In response to our petition and lawsuit, in 2015 the California Department of Fish and Wildlife recommended state Endangered Species Act protection for the fisher in the southern Sierra Nevada portion of its range.